darylhjd/mangadesk/README.md

 <img src="assets/demo.gif" alt="">

-<p align="center">This client retrieves information straight from MangaDex's API. <br>As the API is still a WIP, some changes (probably breaking) might be expected.</p>
+<p align="center">This client retrieves information straight from MangaDex v5's API. <br>As the API is still a WIP, some changes (probably breaking) might be expected.</p>

 ## Features ✨

-- Read chapters straight on your computer after downloading them.
+- Download chapters straight to your computer.
 - Login to keep track of your followed manga.
 - Keep track of already downloaded manga.
 - Download multiple chapters together.